-To get the features enabled, you only need a smartphone (or probably a tablet) and an installed app that makes synchronization possible.
-As soon as you install the app, you can either receive time zone updates automatically or simply choose your desired location either from a list of 309 cities or, if you happen to live in the middle of nowhere, just position your place on a map (it is not clear from the press release whether the app supports geolocation, but I would be extremely surprised if it didn’t).
+To get the features enabled, you only need a smartphone (or a tablet) and an installed free app that makes synchronization possible.
+As soon as you install the application, you can either receive time zone updates automatically or simply choose your desired location either from a list of 309 cities or, if you happen to live in the middle of nowhere, just position your place on a map (it is not clear from the press release whether the app supports geolocation, but I would be extremely surprised if it didn’t).

 What disappoints me a little is that the list of platforms that the watch supports is so far limited to just Android and iOS: no wireless goodness for you, Windows Phone fans.
 Now, I understand that WP’s market share is ridiculous at this time, but it also is a third most popular mobile phone platform in the world and for such a huge brand as Casio, developing and supporting software for WP phones is clearly not a problem.
 It more looks like they just shrugged off those millions of users that, well, think different.